Doctoral Students (completed)

 Mr. Woodard is conducting exploratory research on how Latino men affect health literacy and family health, especially for chronic disease prevention.
 The project involves a literature review, qualitative interviews with Latino families, and a summary report with recommendations for future projects.

 Ms. Farahani reviewed the literature on how to include health literacy skill building in adult basic education and English as a Second Language instruction and drafted a project plan and questionnaires to include the Institute for Healthcare Advancement’s What to Do When Your Child Gets Sick book in a family literacy program.

 Diabetes Prevention - Gelila Haile

-Ms. Haile is conducting a literature review of diabetes prevention programs, with a particular focus on those that involve health literacy or examine the barriers and facilitators for participation in the CDC Diabetes Prevention Program and other evidence-based, effective diabetes prevention activities.
+Ms. Haile reviewed the literature on diabetes prevention programs, with a particular focus on those that involve health literacy or examine the barriers and facilitators for participation in the CDC Diabetes Prevention Program and other evidence-based, effective diabetes prevention activities.

 Health Literacy Prioritization in Maryland - Camilla Obasiolu

 Ms. Obasiolu conducted background research on each Maryland county's health priorities, attended county Local Health Improvement Coalition (LHIC) meetings, and noted whether and to what extent each county prioritized health literacy.
 Based on her findings and observations, the student created next step recommendations for LHICs and for the Center.